Connect with us

 Engineers at a cement production factory.
 PHOTO | FILE

-Kenya’s top cement manufactures are aggressively pushing for bigger market share in the wake of on-going expansions and establishment of new players that are expected to flood the commodity into the market.
+Kenya’s top cement makers are aggressively pushing for a bigger market share in the wake of ongoing expansions and the rise of new players flooding the commodity into the market.

-The study, which was released last month, showed that Mombasa Cement – the maker of Nyumba brand – now holds a market share of 15.8 per cent behind the country’s largest cement maker Bamburi, which commanded 32.6 per cent of the market as at the end of 2016.
+The study, released last month, showed that Mombasa Cement – the maker of the Nyumba brand – now holds a market share of 15.8 per cent behind the country’s largest cement maker Bamburi, which commanded 32.6 per cent of the market as at the end of 2016.

 The company that began operations in 2007 has dislodged EAPCC from the second to the third position with a market share of 15.1 per cent, slightly ahead of another newcomer Savannah Cement at 15.0 per cent.